 Click on a thumbnail to view the full sized image...

-Alan Parekhs Hard Drive Clock - This is the first POV hard drive clock I know about.
+Alan Parekhs Hard Drive Clock - This is the first POV hard drive clock.
 It's what got me interested in making one myself.
+What a great idea.

-A German Clock - This one does not have LEDs but is very well done!
+A German Clock - This is a very cool mechanical design and is also a clock you could actually have on your desk.
 You can translate it to english if you can't read german.

 I am also building a 2.5" Hard Drive Clock from a laptop drive with good progress so far.